NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 The ``information_model`` parameter will determine the PDS4 artifacts templates that will be used for the bundle generation.
 NPB provides different templates depending on the specified IM.
+The available templates are located under ``naif-pds4-bundler/src/pds/naif_pds4_bundler/templates``.

-NAIF recommends to use IM 1.5.0.0, but if you need to include a DOI in the bundle label you can use IM 1.14.0.0 or higher.
+NAIF currently uses IM 1.5.0.0 for all its archives, but it is recommended to use IM 1.16.0.0 or higher especially if you need to include a DOI in the bundle label and have Line Feed (LF) as line endings for all the products.
+NPB will choose the templates that apply to the version you specify: if the IM is equal or higher than one of the available version templates, these templates will be used.
+You can also specify a directory with your own templates, see section :ref:`source/42_npb_configuration_file:Templates Directory`.

 The choice of the IM will determine the ``xml_model`` and ``schema_location`` values.
 The only element value that will change is the one that specifies the IM